So, you’ve been admitted early decision. Good job! Now don’t lose your offer. (What?!)

 Take a look at your offer letter and the checklist that came with it.
 Note the wording that the offer is contingent upon continued academic success (or words to that effect).
 Colleges require spring grades from their admits, as well as final official transcripts, to seal the deal.

 Your college will be looking for your mid-year grades as soon as they’re available, and then for your final transcript after graduation.
-If you were admitted early decision, make sure they don’t have to prompt you to send them, and that what you have to send looks good!
+If you were admitted early decision, make sure they don’t have to prompt you to send them.
+Hopefully what you have to send looks good!